Is tapioca fiber keto or does it spike blood sugar levels?

-This type of soluble fiber is actually partially digested, and as a result, it doesnt always act in full the way you may expect a dietary fiber to behave, in everybody; And as a result of it being partially digested, it actually also means it is slightly more easily tolerated, which is why some products which may seem to be very high in fiber, may still not cause you to have such an upset stomach.
+This IMO is actually partially digested, and as a result, it doesn't always act in full the way you may expect a dietary fiber to behave, in everybody; And as a result of it being partially digested, it actually also means it is slightly more easily tolerated, which is why some products which may have previously been labelled as very high fiber, may still not cause you to have such an upset stomach.

 Overall, the up-side of this is that we can tolerate a little more of it, and it does have some prebiotic benefits, the down-side is that it doesnt fully act as a dietary fiber, and therefore can cause blood sugar spikes if not consumed with other ingredients that would slow down the digestion, such as healthy fats or other dietary fiber and resistant starch ingredients.

 On the other hand, there is a type of tapioca fiber that is actually in the form of a resistant starch (or in the food supply called resistant dextrin) - meaning it is able to resist digestion by your digestive enzymes, and make its way to your gut, where it feeds the good bacteria and has a very strong prebiotic benefit!

 This type of tapioca fiber has been shown NOT to spike blood sugar levels, and has the ability to help you feel very full - which is why some products that have tapioca fiber in them actually don't spike your blood sugar levels, and do help with satiety.

 At Uplift Food, many of you know we are HUGE advocates for resistant starch and all the benefits that it can provide you and your gut health, and it is for this reason that in our new Gut Happy Cookie range, and our Prebiotic Bliss Bites this is one of the top ingredients in each of our products!